verifalia/verifalia-csharp-sdk/README.md

 This section lists the changelog for the current major version of the library: for older versions, please see the [project releases](https://github.com/verifalia/verifalia-csharp-sdk/releases).

+### v4.1

+Released on May 26<sup>th</sup>, 2023

+- Added support for filters when listing email verification jobs
+- Resolved an issue with the `ToAsyncEnumerableAsync()` method that previously resulted in incomplete listings in specific scenarios

 ### v4.0